Found 107 events matching "extension"

 With the support of the Carolinas Associate General Contractors and the North Carolina Licensing Board for General Contractors, retired Brig.
 Gen. Richard Jewett was hired to organize initial extension programs in construction focusing on company management.

 North Carolina Organization of Home Demonstration Clubs and State Council of Negro Home Demonstration Clubs of North Carolina merged to become North Carolina Extension Homemakers Association.

 Textiles Extension established

-Textiles extension short courses in Charlotte and New York were announced for the fall of 1968, and were exceedingly popular.
+Textiles extension short courses in Charlotte and New York were announced in 1968, and they were exceedingly popular.
 The New York course on knitting fundamentals was oversubscribed by nearly 300%.
 In 1969 thirteen added courses were offered in Raleigh, featuring NC state faculty and in-plant industry executives from mills as guest lecturers.
-Extension continued to expand and contract according to the perceived needs of the industry and relevance of the programs offered.
+Over time, textiles extension programs have evolved to meet the needs of the industry.

 Schaub Food Science Building dedicated